1Password/solutions/account-management/README.md

 When run by a non-Owner, this script will remove the `export` permission on vaults that the person running the script also has the `manage vault` permissions for.

 ## Considerations
 The majority of the scripts here are best if run by someone belonging to the Owners group in 1Password.
-This is because only the Owners group is guaranteed to have at least "manage vault" permissions on every shared vault in a 1Password Business account.
+This is because only the Owners group is guaranteed to have at least `manage vault` permissions on every shared vault in a 1Password Business account.
 Running these scripts as a user not in the Owners group may result in incomplete information or in changes not being made for all vaults.

 ## Essential reading
 In addition to the examples here, please review the complete documentation at developer.1password.com, especially: